IdleHandsApps/UINavigationBar-Transparent/README.md

 }
 ```

-## Buy now and get thes free gifts :)

-An elegant solution for keeping views visible when the keyboard is shown https://github.com/IdleHandsApps/IHKeyboardAvoiding

-## Treat yourself to these other libraries of mine
+## Treat yourself to these other libraries of mine :)

 An elegant solution for keeping views visible when the keyboard is being shown https://github.com/IdleHandsApps/IHKeyboardAvoiding